shumin11/StreamSense/README.md

-# StreamSense: Smart Streaming Subscription Assistant
+# StreamWise AI: Smart Streaming Subscription Assistant

-**StreamSense** is an AI-powered chatbot that helps users make **cost-effective** decisions about their video streaming subscriptions.
+**StreamWise AI** is an AI-powered chatbot that helps users make **cost-effective** decisions about their video streaming subscriptions.
 With so many platforms (Netflix, Disney+, Prime Video, etc.), users often overspend on multiple subscriptions.

-StreamSense empowers users by:
+StreamWise AI empowers users by:
 - 📅 **Tracking upcoming shows** on various platforms.
 - 🎯 **Recommending the best platforms** based on personal viewing preferences.
 - 💸 **Suggesting which subscriptions to pause/unsubscribe** to save money.